GNITOAHC/DigitalAnnealer/README.md

 > [!NOTE]
 > Run the following inside `./sample` directory.

-1. Run `sh run.sh` will run `./main --tri 12 32 < sample.in`, which input a ising model with length of 12 and height of 32.
+1. Run `sh run.sh` will run `./main --tri 12 32 --file sample.in`, which input a ising model with length of 12 and height of 32.

    ```shell
    $ cat run.sh